 Eisenach – Weimar – Markneukirchen – Zwickau – Leipzig – Dresden

-- Start with the great Johann Sebastian Bach in his birthplace Eisenach and visit the Bach House and St. George’s Church where he was christened.
+Start with the great Johann Sebastian Bach in his birthplace Eisenach and visit the Bach House and St. George’s Church where he was christened.
 Then it’s up to Wartburg Castle above town where Richard Wagner set his Tannhäuser opera and Franz Liszt performed.
-You might be lucky to fit a concert or even Tannhäuser performance in the castle’s grand hall in!
+Maybe you can fit in a concert or even get there for a Tannhäuser performance in the castle’s grand hall!

-- In Weimar (approx. 75 min driving from Eisenach), take a guided tour focusing on the town’s musical history and follow in the footsteps of Bach and Franz Liszt.
+Your next stop, Arnstadt (approx. 1 hr drive), is optional.
+Members of the musical Bach family lived here for several generations.
+In Weimar (approx. 75 min driving from Eisenach or 20 min driving from Arnstadt), take a guided tour focusing on the town’s musical history and follow in the footsteps of Bach and Franz Liszt.
 Visit the Liszt House where the composer spent his summers.
 Time permitting, stay the night and enjoy a concert or opera performance at Deutsches National Theater with its Staatskapelle Weimar orchestra.

-- Moving further north (1,5 hrs), your next destination Leipzig would justify a whole music break on its own: Start with the “Notenspur” discovery tour that takes you on a musical route through town, including Gewandhaus, the Opera, Bach Museum, St. Thomas Church, Schumann House or Mendelssohn House.
-Visit the Grassi Museum of Musical Instruments with one of the largest collections of instruments in the world and don’t miss to enjoy music live, e.g., the famous St. Thomas Boys Choir or the wonderful Gewandhaus orchestra.
-Relax in the Barthels Hof restaurant where you can order a special Bach menu.
+Moving further north (1,5 hrs), your next destination Leipzig would justify a whole music break on its own: Start with the “Notenspur” discovery tour that takes you on a musical route through town, including Gewandhaus, the Opera, Bach Museum, St. Thomas Church, Schumann House or Mendelssohn House.
+Visit the Grassi Museum of Musical Instruments with one of the largest collections of instruments in the world and then relax in the Barthels Hof restaurant where you can order a special Bach menu.

-- In neighbouring Dresden, you can listen to the famous Kreuzkirche church boys choir, join a concert in the city’s landmark Frauenkirche (Church of Our Lady) or enjoy an evening in the splendid Semper Opera.
+Moving on to Dresden, where you can listen to the famous Kreuzkirche church boys choir, join a concert in the city’s landmark Frauenkirche (Church of Our Lady) or enjoy an evening in the splendid Semper Opera.
 There are also guided city tours focusing on music.